kankankankankankan/github-trending/README.md

 ## Javascript

+* 【2023-12-29】[shyamtawli / devFind](https://github.com/shyamtawli/devFind) - devFind is an open source project that aims to create a platform for developers to showcase their skills and connect with potential collaborators, all in a user-friendly and searchable format.
+* 【2023-12-29】[heyman / heynote](https://github.com/heyman/heynote) - A dedicated scratchpad for developers
 * 【2023-12-15】[Zack995 / web3_script](https://github.com/Zack995/web3_script) -
 * 【2023-12-15】[derekantrican / GAS-ICS-Sync](https://github.com/derekantrican/GAS-ICS-Sync) - A Google Apps Script for syncing ICS/ICAL files faster than the current Google Calendar speed
 * 【2023-12-08】[R-s0n / ars0n-framework](https://github.com/R-s0n/ars0n-framework) - A Modern Framework for Bug Bounty Hunting